jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Replication2.jpg)

-This project is related to mine because it is that the servo motor move because of an input.
-The servo motors in the temperature gauge move because of the input it is reciveing from the temeprature, meanwhile in this project the servo moves becaue of the amount of sunlight the solar panels are recieveing.
+This project is related to mine because the servo motors move because of a similar input.
+The temperature gauge move because of the input it is receiving from the temperature, meanwhile, in this project, the servo moves because of the amount of sunlight the solar panels are receiving.

 ### Related project 3 ###
 Temperature-controlled RGB LED